citizenfx/fivem-docs/content/docs/server-manual/proxy-setup.md

 title: Proxy Setup
 weight: 60
 description: >
-  A basic set of steps to configure a proxy frontend for the Cfx.re server.
+  A basic set of steps to configure a proxy frontend for the Cfx server.
 ---

-At times, it may be desirable to have a reverse proxy in front of your Cfx.re server instance.
+At times, it may be desirable to have a reverse proxy in front of your Cfx server instance.
 This guide will discuss the requirements for such a setup.

 ## Connection process
 The client->server connection process is as follows: